-Mr. Hinchey will serve as the senior vice president of marketing for drugs-of-abuse of OraSure Technologies, he will be under the supervision of the senior vice president of sales and marketing of OraSure Technologies and he will be paid a regular salary of \$150,000 per year (as compared to his annual salary of \$140,000 from STC).
+Mr. Hinchey will serve as the senior vice president of marketing of OraSure Technologies, he will be under the supervision of the chief executive officer of OraSure Technologies and he will be paid a regular salary of \$150,000 per year (as compared to his annual salary of \$140,000 from STC).
 Mr. Hinchey's employment agreement is for a term of two, rather than three, years.
 Mr. Hinchey's house will not be purchased by OraSure Technologies and he will receive no relocation allowance.
 Mr. Hinchey's employment agreement contains the same termination provisions as Mr. Thompson's, except that Mr. Hinchey cannot elect to treat a requirement that he regularly report to someone other than the chairman of the board as a termination without cause and he will be paid his salary for 24 months, rather than 36 months, if he elects to treat one of the events described above as a termination without cause.